 How is Raynaud's phenomenon treated?

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
-There is no cure for Raynaud?s phenomenon.
-But it can be managed with correct treatment.
-Treatment may include:
+There is no known cure for Raynaud's phenomenon.
+But symptoms can be managed with correct treatment.
+Treatment and preventive measures may include:

 Keeping warm with gloves, socks, scarf, and a hat